mugumya21/ABLE_POS/README.md

-# HospitalMangtSystem
+# Able POS Management System
-The hospital management system is developed in python with flask.
-The super admin over sees the doctors, receptionist, patient attended to by the doctors, lab technicians etc
+The management system is developed in php with bootstrap.
+The admin over sees the daily sales, receipts, expenses and the cash enters daily sales, expenses.. etc